SERGIOALOB/priceventsource/README.md

 ## Run demo with docker compose

-1. Run brokers with `docker-compose up --build broker rabbit zookeper`.
+1. Run brokers with `docker-compose up --build broker rabbit zookeeper`.
 Wait until they are ready (around 30 s).
 2. In a separate terminal, run the services: `docker-compose up --build priceevents pricestats api`
 3. Request a new report with `curl localhost:8000/report`
 4. Submit new 10 prices: `curl localhost:8000/submit/10`.
 Number of new prices can be any integer.